Writing your executive resume – and feeling overwhelmed?

 - How have you changed company operations, revenues, or market share for the better?

-- What do you expect to be accomplishing in your first year on the job?
+- What do you expect to accomplish in your first year on the job?

-- How have your previous positions prepared you to step into this role?
+- How has your previous experience prepared you to step into this role?

 2 – Include your top executive success stories.